parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ---

 > I find the documentation and my own notes living alongside the code to be incredibly handy.
 It means I don't get lost learning this language and APIs.
--- feedback Swift training in Melbourne, May 2016
+-- feedback from Swift training in Melbourne, May 2016

 ^ PARIS: This is a quote from one of our past training participants.